Nemmersdorf massacre: Wartime propaganda

-Re-investigation
+Reinvestigation

 After the 1991 fall of the Soviet Union, new sources became available and the dominant view among scholars became that the massacre had been embellished and actually exploited by Goebbels in an attempt to stir up civilian resistance to the advancing Soviet Army.
 Bernhard Fisch, in his book, Nemmersdorf, October 1944.
 What actually happened in East Prussia, concluded that liberties were taken with at least some of the photographs, some victims on the photographs were from other East Prussian villages, and the notorious crucifixion barn doors were not even in Nemmersdorf.
 Additionally, the writer Joachim Reisch, who also claimed to be witness to the events, placed the Soviet presence in Nemmersdorf to less than four hours of heavy fighting in front of the bridge, before pulling back to defensive positions.

 Sir Ian Kershaw is among the historians who believe that the Soviet forces committed a massacre at Nemmersdorf, but the details and numbers are disputed.
 The German Federal Archives (Bundesarchiv) contain many contemporary reports and photographs by officials of Nazi Germany of the victims of the Nemmersdorf massacre.
-They hold evidence of other Soviet massacres in East Prussia, notably Metgethen.
 In the late 20th century, Alfred de Zayas interviewed numerous German soldiers and officers who had been in the Nemmersdorf area in October 1944, to learn what they saw.
 He also interviewed Belgian and French prisoners-of-war who had been in the area and fled with German civilians before the Soviet advance.
 De Zayas incorporated those sources into two of his own books: Nemesis at Potsdam and A Terrible Revenge.